Art & entertainment venue websites: 11 key factors for success

 3. Booking Process

-Regular engagement through social campaigns and email marketing is a good way to retain customers and strengthen brand loyalty.
+Regular engagement through social campaigns, email marketing is a good way to retain customers and strengthen brand loyalty.
 Campaigns can be used to remind customers of upcoming shows, or offer suggestions they may enjoy.

 6. Promotions & Offers